Alternatives to cable tv

 Which experiences more outages?

 Satellite consumers consistently rank both major satellite suppliers as amongst the very best of all companies when it comes to service and support.
 Cable television companies fare worse, typically getting grades in the reasonable to inadequate array from the majority of consumers.
 Also, cable television operators report blackout rates of 3 percent nationwide, while satellite providers report outage rates of less than 1 percent.
-When it comes to customer support and service and in terms of overall uptime and accessibility, the majority of specialists concur that satellite beats cable.
+When it comes to customer support and service and in terms of overall up and accessibility, the majority of specialists concur that satellite beats cable.

 Exactly what does it cost to add sets for Satellite Television service?

 Most satellite TV service providings consist of up to 4 hook-ups in the basic service cost.

 What if I want to use a digital video recorder (DVR) with Satellite TELEVISION service?

 With satellite service, you can commonly purchase your very own DVR right from the service provider instead of going to a third party.
 Third-party offerings such as TiVo are likewise available at the exact same rates as their cable equivalents.
 Offered the reasonably high cost of such equipment, it’s commonly less expensive to rent instead of purchase in this case.

 Cable vs. Satellite TV: Bottomline which one is better?